 For a legally marketed animal drug—one that is approved, conditionally approved, or indexed—FDA encourages you to report adverse drug experiences and product defects to the drug company.
 Federal law requires drug companies to submit to FDA all reports of problems with legally marketed animal drugs that they receive.
 The required reporting of adverse drug experiences and product defects allows FDA to more easily identify and correct problems with approved, conditionally approved, and indexed animal drugs.

 For unapproved animal drugs, you can voluntarily report adverse drug experiences and product defects to FDA.

 What are FDA’s concerns about unapproved animal drugs?
 Why should I care?

 Unapproved animal drugs are animal drugs illegally marketed in the U.S. that haven’t been approved, conditionally approved, or indexed by FDA.
 The agency has serious concerns about unapproved animal drugs because they potentially put the health of animals and people at risk.
 These drugs are not reviewed by FDA and may not meet the agency’s strict standards for safety, effectiveness, and quality.
 Unapproved animal drugs also may not be labeled or advertised appropriately or truthfully.

-With no FDA review of an animal drug, there’s no way for veterinarians, fish biologists, fish owners, and others to know if a drug is safe and effective or if its manufacturing process is adequate to maintain the drug’s quality and consistency from batch to batch.
-Also, because there are no reporting requirements of adverse drug events and product defects for unapproved animal drugs, problems with these drugs may be slow to be identified.
+Because unapproved animal drugs don’t go through FDA’s review process, veterinarians, fish biologists, and fish owners have no way to know if these drugs are safe and effective or if their manufacturing processes are adequate to maintain quality and consistency from batch to batch.
+Also, because drug companies aren't required to report adverse drug experiences and product defects for unapproved animal drugs to FDA, problems with these drugs may be slow to be identified.